-- 110. The value of supporting assets is determined as: - (a) the policy liability at the end of the previous reporting period; - (b) plus the cost of declared bonuses at the end of the previous period; - (c) plus the actual policy related cash flows and investment experience as reported in the regulatory financial statements; - (d) less the expected shareholder profits emerging over the period and the non-investment experience profit. - 111.
+- 110. The value of supporting assets is determined as: - (a) the policy liability at the end of the previous reporting period; - (b) plus the cost of declared bonuses at the end of the previous period; - (c) plus the actual policy related cash flows and investment experience as reported in the regulatory financial statements; - (d) less the expected shareholder profits emerging over the period (in respect of interim and terminal bonuses) and the non-investment experience profit. - 111.
 The value of supporting assets must be calculated so as to attribute no value of assets to terminated benefits.